-The Bank has established Corporate Assurance and Compliance as independent units to assist Audit Committee (AC) and Board Risk and Compliance Committee (BRCC) in auditing and monitoring the business operation.
-Corporate Assurance, which reports directly to the AC, is in charge of examining and providing reasonable assurance that all the Bank activities are effectively and efficiently managed and operated in line with risk management and internal control principles.
-Compliance unit, which reports directly to the BRCC, is tasked with overseeing and monitoring the Bank's business operation to ensure compliance with all relevant laws and regulatory requirements.
+The Bank has established Corporate Assurance Unit and Compliance Unit as independent units to assist the Audit Committee (AC) and the BRCC in auditing and monitoring the business operations.
+Corporate Assurance Unit, which reports directly to the AC, is in charge of examining and providing reasonable assurance that the activities of all units are effectively and efficiently managed and operated in line with sound risk management and internal control principles.
+Compliance Unit, which reports directly to the BRCC, is tasked with overseeing and monitoring the Bank's business operations to ensure compliance with all laws and regulatory requirements relevant to the Bank's business.